saylesss88/nix-book/src/nix/whonix_kvm.md

 > defenses and following best practices, we can make attacks costly and
 > time-consuming, deterring all but highly targeted adversaries.

+It is highly recommended to harden your Host Machine to strengthen your opsec.

 Whonix offers many benefits, including the convenience of running within your current operating system without needing to reboot or use a separate Tails USB.
 It provides similar strong anonymity protections by routing all traffic through